jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Believe you can and you're halfway there.
+I am an optimist.
+It does not seem too much use being anything else.
-- Theodore Roosevelt
+- Winston Churchill

-Updated on: [2/2/2024]
+Updated on: [2/3/2024]
 <!-- #quoteEnd -->
 </pre>